SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

     "t2": "5 damage"
     "t3": "7 damage"
   - "name": "Effect"
-    "effect": "An ally within 10 of the monarch can make a free strike. "
+    "effect": "An ally within 10 of the monarch can make a [[Free Strike|free strike]]. "
 - "name": "Get in Here!"
   "type": "Maneuver"
   "cost": "1 Malice"